omarakahdery/omarakahdery/README.md

 # Omar Alkahdery
 ## **GIS & Frontend Developer** | ReactJS

-I am so passionate about web programming and always trying to improve myself.
+I Develop apps for those who have new ideas and want to make a change in the World.
+I am so passionate about web programming and always trying to do my best.
 I care about doing my work on time and fast, focusing on solutions, communicating clearly, and being cheerful while working.
 I am never afraid of learning something new.
-I can work as Frontend Developer React and Next JS.
-I know a little backend and server site.
-I want to get a new role with an ambitious organization that helps me transfer my knowledge and get new experience.
-I can work remotely and I have experience with that.
+I can do your Frontend or web GIS project using React and Next JS technologies.
+I know backend and server-side also.
+Feel free to contact me to discuss your project.

 <hr>